genesismandela/Nexter-Project/README.md

 // HEY!
 I am Genesis Mandela and I am a self taught developer and designer, currently located in Dublin, wanting to improve my tech skills to the next level.

-// This is the prject Nexter, website created with the CSS preprocessor SASS using the latest Grid and Flex features, and where I also apply some Javascript functionallity.
+// This is the project Nexter, website created with the CSS preprocessor SASS using the latest Grid and Flex features, and where I also apply some Javascript functionallity.

 ==== PROJECT DESCRIPTION 🖥️ ====